PEZ/pez.github.io/_posts/2016-03-01-Reagent-clientside-routing-with-Bidi-and-Accountant.md

+# Reagent clientside routing with Bidi and Accountant

 So, you are building a single page application with [Reagent](https://reagent-project.github.io/) and want a clean client side routing in place?
 Here's one way, inspired by